mxc-commons/znd-servicemanager/README.md

 4. Remove white box unit tests, that test that features are implemented in a particular way, if this implementation changes.
 5. Provide benchmarks which respect internal staging (i.e. configuration array only, aliases resolved, factories called, ...).

-Proide comparison benchmarks on every single step.
+Provide comparison benchmarks on every single step.